How to make UI testable and effectively modifiable?

-For libraries that rely on running React under the hood, as RTL does, tests become integration tests.
+For libraries that rely on running React under the hood, like RTL does, tests become integration tests.

-And since we mentioned that requirements will change often, the tests might also become obsolete, so we would need to be able to adapt quickly, which could be quite difficult when we have to be aware of many dependencies.
+And since we mentioned that requirements will change often, the tests might also become obsolete, so we would need to be able to adapt quickly.

-In the context of the metaphor of a line with dots, our tests would be equivalent to locating the dots, and at some point, this process might get too complex and unwieldy making it a burden rather than the solution.
+In the context of the metaphor of a line with dots, our tests would be equivalent to locating the dots, and at some point they might get too complex and unwieldy making them burden rather than solution.

-Regarding Redux, even though it’s a library that (finally) allows you to have a unidirectional pure-function-like flow, I haven’t seen a single test written to test its behavior in real-world applications.
+Regarding Redux, even though it’s a library that (finally) allows you to have a unidirectional pure-function-like flow, I haven’t seen a single test written to test its behavior.

 How can we do better?

-To improve the situation, we should separate business logic from view.
+To improve the situation with Elm and Redux, we should separate business logic from view.
 This would allow us to test both (very complex) parts of applications separately, and be able to swap one part without touching the other.

 This approach would allow us to put the entire view in Storybook, where we would be able to see it in different states easily.
 Would also allow us to do visual snapshots that would help us with refactoring.